realA10001986/Flux-Capacitor/README.md

 - MP_SHUFFLE_ON: Enables shuffle mode in [Music Player](#the-music-player)
 - MP_SHUFFLE_OFF: Disables shuffle mode in [Music Player](#the-music-player)
 - MP_FOLDER_x: x being 0-9, set Music Folder number for [Music Player](#the-music-player)

+Additionally, the FC features two user chase-LED-signals that can be triggered by commands USER1 and USER2.
+These signals can be accompanied by sound, if "user1.mp3" and/or "user2.mp3" are present on the SD card.
+This can be used freely, like for HA-integrated door bells, actuators, etc.

 ### Receive commands from Time Circuits Display